lulav/LRS_Documentation/docs_tutorials/lunar_hopper/lunar_hopper.md

 ## Workspace Overview

-The Lunar Hopper simulation has the following ROS 2 parameters:
+The Lunar Hopper simulation has the following ROS 2 parameters.
+Variables with '_0' are initial conditions, and variables with '_f' are final conditions respectively:

 |Parameter	|Description	|Package
 |--|--|--